 The Adams County Historical Society is located at 625 Biglerville Road, less than one mile north of the heart of downtown Gettysburg.
 Free parking is available on site and advanced reservations for research are strongly encouraged.

 About Our Holdings

-In addition to a large artifact collection, ACHS houses extensive archival holdings including selective birth and baptismal records, marriage licenses and church records, wills and estate files, death certificates, and compiled genealogical information such as family files, manuscripts, family collections, and published family histories.
-The collection also includes indexes to every newspaper published in Adams County, as well as their original bound volumes.
+In addition to an artifact collection numbering in the tens of thousands, ACHS houses extensive archival holdings including selective birth and baptismal records, marriage licenses and church records, wills and estate files, death certificates, and compiled genealogical information such as family files, manuscripts, family collections, and published family histories.
+The collection also includes indexed excerpts from every newspaper published in Adams County, as well as the original bound volumes.
 For a list of pertinent finding aids and indexes, please click here.

 ACHS also preserves a large body of information concerning historic homes and other significant sites around Gettysburg and Adams County.
 These resources include annual tax assessment books for each borough and township dating from 1800 through the mid 1950s, as well as original deed books and a large collection of unrecorded deeds and other land-related documents.